 - Availability statistics for each modulation, for both polarization for downlink and uplink streams.

 Modulation and Coding Scheme

-On Quanta 5 device, modulation and coding schemes are selected independently for each channel (uplink and downlink) for both polarizations.
+On Quanta 5 / Quanta 6 devices modulation and coding schemes are selected independently for each channel (uplink and downlink) for both polarizations.
 Current modulation for each channel is displayed in the MCS subsection.

 Received Signal Strength Indicator

 The RSSI indicator displays the received signal level for each channel (uplink and downlink) and both polarizations.
 Available values:

 - -90...-80 dBm - close to the receiver sensitivity level, only the lowest modulations are available.